john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Some people may argue that the "opt-in" nature of encrypted protocols implemented in a validity rollup makes the privacy less effective for those who use it, and that "opt-out" encrypted protocols (where the encryption is "on by default" and users must explicitly "opt-out" to remove the encryption) on blockchains such as Beam or Monero will always provide superior privacy, all else being equal.
 This is a misunderstanding.
 There is actually no such thing as purely "opt-out" encryption, because _all_ protocols, encrypted or not, are "opt-in" at first, external coercion notwithstanding.
 People "opt-in" to encrypting their transactions using Monero by choosing to download a Monero wallet and buy, receive, or mine monero, just as people would "opt-in" to using an encrypted validity rollup on bitcoin by downloading a compatible bitcoin wallet and depositing their transparent bitcoin into the encrypted validity rollup or buying or receiving encrypted bitcoin.
 Likewise, an encrypted bitcoin user could choose to never touch transparent bitcoin, the same way a Monero user can choose to never touch transparent bitcoin.
 In both cases, people first "opt-in" to the encrypted protocol, and then they can choose whether or not they ever want to "opt-out".
 The only meaningful difference to end users in these cases is the unit of account involved.

-## Appendix C. Increasing throughput with offchain data availability
+<h2>  Appendix C. Increasing throughput with offchain data availability <sup id="appendix-c-increasing-throughput-with-offchain-data-availability"></sup></h2>

 [↩](#toc)

 Validity rollups are designed to increase transaction throughput and potentially provide alternative execution environments without giving up security relative to holding funds and transacting directly on the rollup's parent chain.
 As explained in [Section 1](#section-1-an-introduction-to-validity-rollups), this high degree of security is obtained by combining the use of validity proofs with the storage of rollup transaction data inside of parent chain blocks.
 The validity proofs provide the same ownership guarantees as any other valid digital signature accepted by the parent chain, and the onchain data storage provides the same data availability guarantees that every other transaction stored in the parent chain has.